 Baron Schwartz from VividCortex did a great talk a few years ago on why he believes we’re fooling ourselves with promises of machine learning and anomaly detection being able to take over from humans.
 And for years I also believed the same thing, until recently.

-Secondly, because most solutions today do anomaly detection on specific events or metrics defined in an alert rule, they alert at a very granular level.
+Secondly, because most solutions today do anomaly detection on specific metrics defined in an alert rule, they alert at a very granular level.
 At the level of a single metric or alert, things can get very noisy, and this results in users who tried the existing approaches getting spammed by their monitoring system and coming to the conclusion that ML anomaly detection doesn’t work.